LMikeChen/ConnectFour/README.md

 Connect4ConsoleUI- is the console version of the game.
 Currently only allows Player vs. Player game Win and Tie scenarios are implemented

-Common-defines data classes and interfaces shared by all other projects
+Common- defines data classes and interfaces shared by all other projects

 GameEngine - this is the core gameing logic used by both ConnectWebAPP and Connect4ConsoleUI

-Players - this implements different player types: human player, AIPlayer, BossAIPlayer
+Players - this implements different player types: human player, AIPlayer, BossAIPlayer.
+Each AI player type has it's own move generation strategy, and which is consumed by the GameEngine through game controller.

 PlayerUnitTests - unit tests to test AI player logics that generate next move, based on current board data.

-Persistence to DB is started, but not done.
+Persistence to DB has started, but not done.
 The idea is to save to a no-sql DB for simplicity.